About the Author

 Much of what I’ve written grows out of a simple observation — that many people who are genuinely looking for ease end up handed something heavier instead, that can include more effort, structure, and preferred outcomes.

-Those questions gradually shaped Easy Mindfulness for Everyone.
+This is what slowly shaped Easy Mindfulness for Everyone.

 Writing, Not Teaching